Skip to content

 German certificate or an A1 Integration Certificate A1 of the ÖIF

-You have to show a German certificate or an A1 Integration Certificate of the ÖIF during the extension process if you are a family member of a skilled worker and you have a Red-White-Red – Card Plus which is valid for a period of two years and for which you did not have to present a German certificate when you immigrated for the first time.
-The Red-White-Red – Card Plus which you apply for is valid for a further period of two years (if all pre-requisites are fulfilled).
+You have to show a German certificate or an A2 Integration Certificate of the ÖIF during the extension process if you are a family member of a skilled worker and you have a Red-White-Red – Card Plus which is valid for a period of two years and for which you did not have to present a German certificate when you immigrated for the first time.
+The second Red-White-Red – Card Plus which you apply for is valid for three years (if all pre-requisites are fulfilled).

 Note